groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.enums/previewformats/_index.md

 ```

-Jpeg - faster processing, small disc space using / traffic, but can be worst quality.
+Jpeg - provides faster processing with smaller disk space usage and network traffic, but may result in lower image quality.

 ### BMP {#BMP}
 ```